Today's recipe is something that I didn't think was possible — an AIP Taco Seasoning Blend Recipe.

 And one of our favorite seasonings is taco seasoning, however if you're on the AIP diet, regular taco seasoning is out of the picture.
 It's laden with peppers and seeds, both of which are off-limits on the AIP diet, but I love all things taco, so I really wanted to develop this.

 It's been years since I have bought taco seasoning in the store — we actually buy very little processed food at all.
-Instead, we've used this Homemade Taco Seasoning Blend for years, and it has served us well.
+Instead, we've used this Homemade Taco Seasoning for years, and it has served us well.

 Problem is, that about a year ago, I started looking at the Autoimmune Protocol Diet (otherwise known as the Autoimmune Paleo Diet, or the AIP Diet, or AIP for short), and that changed everything.